-- Get the 44 tonner on the track!
+Get the 44 tonner on the track!
 I went off on a tangent with the idea of converting to a micromotor/crossbox drive but since have come to my senses.
 So it’s back to finishing the P48 conversion with the original can motor/worm drive.
 I’ll wire the motors in series to slow things down and join the pickup leads from both trucks so it has full eight wheel pickup.
 Might as well get the sound decoder and speaker installed while I’m at it.
-The only thing needed on the body is to add MU connectors to the end platforms so it can run in tandem with the 70 tonner.
-The body needs a good cleaning and then etch primer.
-I’ve decided to go with Scalecoat paint.
-Leaning toward a dark blue color with a cream hood top and red dividing stripe.
+The only thing needed on the body is to fashion MU connectors for the end platforms so it can run in tandem with the 70 tonner.
+The body needs a good cleaning, an etching bath in white vinegar and gray etch primer.
+For paint, I’m leaning toward a dark blue color with a cream hood top and red dividing stripe.
 (Shades of the L&N?)
 Lettering will be sparse until I get artwork done for custom decals.
 Oh, and glass in the windows.

 With this work done, the layout will have a small area in something closer to a finished state and I can run some trains.
 Then it will be on to the French River crossings.

 New power in the form of an RY Models GE 70 Tonner, Phase 2, has arrived in St.George.
 The boys in the shop have a little work to do.
 The locomotive is gauged for standard O scale (Ow5) and will need it’s axles machined and wheels replaced for P48.
 The couplers will be replaced with new “E” face couplers.